nichodges/sprklst/sparklist-nic.md

 Parrot Vine.
 A drone that goes for a fly at sunrise every morning and takes a vine video, returns home and uploads it.

+NotebookLTD - Subscription notebooks.

+Group buying / kickstarter for wedding registries - people can go there and buy you a night in a resort, or a massage, or a dinner.

+Fork [tweetable](https://github.com/jbenton/tweetable-text) and make it automatically find the sentences from your article that people are tweeting.